IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 Once installed, these extensions provide a nice dichotomy:

 - Red squiggly underlines are type-errors from the TypeScript compiler.
 - Yellow squiggly underlines are warnings from ESLint.
-(Our config uses `eslint-plugin-only-warn` to convert all ESLint errors to warnings.)
 - Blue squiggly underlines are misspelled words.
 (You can use "Quick Fix" to find suggestions for the proper spelling.
 Or, you can right click --> `Spelling` --> `Add Words to CSpell Configuration` to ignore a specific word.)

 #### `.vscode/settings.json`